Your 2024 Career Horoscope Is Here & The Ladder Is Yours To Climb

 Leo Sun & Rising:

-Jupiter’s transit in Taurus up until May 25 stimulates your career sector, teaching you to slow your roll when manifesting the promotions or level-up that you’ve been envisioning since last year.
-By June of this year, you’re likely to have achieved what you had been diligently working on, and during the rest of the year you’ll reap the rewards of your consistency, most likely via several sources since Jupiter will spend 13 months in the in the “jack of all trades” sign of Gemini starting May 25.
+Jupiter’s transit in Taurus up until 25th May stimulates your career sector, teaching you to slow your roll when manifesting the promotions or level-up that you’ve been envisioning since last year.
+By June of this year, you’re likely to have achieved what you had been diligently working on, and during the rest of the year you’ll reap the rewards of your consistency, most likely via several sources since Jupiter will spend 13 months in the in the jack of all trades sign of Gemini starting 25th May.

 AdvertisementADVERTISEMENT